feather-rs/feather/docs/plugins.md

 ## Getting Started

 # Building and Running
 To build a quill plugin you will need a tool called [cargo-quill](https://github.com/¨-rs/feather/tree/main/quill/cargo-quill).
-To install cargo quill you need the [rust build tools](https://www.rust-lang.org/tools/install), and clone Feathers [git repository](https://github.com/feather-rs/feather).
+To install cargo quill you need the [rust build tools](https://www.rust-lang.org/tools/install), and clone Feather's [git repository](https://github.com/feather-rs/feather).

 Once that is setup, locate the folder `feather/quill/cargo_quill` in a terminal.
 Then run the following command.